archbardinexile/BGCL/DM-notes.md

 > Tymora's emissary, *Chance*, has been trapped in a mirror by *River Chapman*, who is using her luck to influence his business and income.
 Chance recruits Gomruss to help her escape.

+Lighting the candles creates a portal to a corridor of mirrors presenting infinite destinations.
+The 6oS may have to fight their duplicates to continue.

+- The Arx expedition can be seen trapped in a sandstone maze demiplane.
+  - 6oS must guide them out while battling mirror mephits.
+  - Darkhalijz, the spirit cloak worn by Xander Coppermane, tells how the staff from his collection banishes enemies to the mirror plane.
+To escape they must find and destroy it.
+- Chance can be seen trapped in a giant hourglass on an infinite chequerboard.

-River Chapman may trap the party in his game room, an infinite chequerboard demiplane.
+River Chapman will trap the party in his game room, an infinite chequerboard demiplane.
 Chance is trapped in a giant hourglass.
 To escape, the 6oS must defeat dark and light monsters and shatter the hourglass before time runs out.
 Releasing Chance breaks River Chapman's contract with *Malaika*, the alu-fiend who granted him the power to trap Chance.

+---

+## **Arx**

+### Unearth the Tomb

+> *Gurdeep Darshan*, the representative from the *Arx Institute of Archaeology* offered work clearing out a buried tomb in *Os Terrae*.
+Darshan's first expedition became lost in the plane of mirrors, the party must rescue them.
+The tomb contains undead.
+The throne room houses a staff that can open portals to the plane of mirrors.

+The party may discover a leopard-skin cloak inhabited by the spirit of a tabaxi thief king, *Darkhalijz*, who made a deal for immortality with *Abishek*.
+Trapped beneath a mountain of his own gold, his resurrections became a never-ending cycle, earning him a half-life as a cloak.

 ---